swesos2018/swesos2018.github.io/index.md

 Note that there are no requirements on uniqueness, so it is possible to reuse or extend material that has already been presented elsewhere but that may not be known to a Swedish audience.

-Each author will be given a presentation slot of approximately 20 min.
+Each paper will be given a presentation slot of approximately 20 min.
 The conference language is English.

 Important dates (all dates are firm, no extensions will be given):